markjnkim/es_mod/01-html/content/step-6-reach-out.md

 </section>
 ```

-Currently, the link in our `nav` element doesn't work:
+Currently, the link in our `nav` element doesn't work so let's fix it:

 ```html
 <nav>